waprin/waprin.github.io/_posts/2020-10-11-gopher-ball.md

 {% endhighlight %}

-What is "something" variable supposed to be?
+What is `something` variable supposed to be?
 I will review that now:

 ## Elastic Collision Physics